Pierre-Emmanuel41/communication/README.md

 ITcpConnection connection = new TcpClientConnection(remoteAddress, remotePort, answersExtractor, isEnabled);
 ```

+And finally, before trying to send a message to the remote, the developer needs to call method connect in order to operate the connection with the remote.
+Once the connection is successful, it notify each connection observer through the method <code>onConnectionComplete</code>.
+While this event is not raised, it is useless to try and send messages.

-And finally, to send a request to the remote :
+To send a message to the remote:

 ```java
 connection.send(callback);
 ```

-It is possible for the server to send request to the client without responding to a previous request.
-In order to handle those request, the developer should observe the connection.
-There is an implemented observer pattern with the interface <code>IObsTcpConnection</code> and methods <code>addObserver(IObsTcpConnection obs)</code> and <code>removeObserver(IObsTcpConnection obs)</code>.

 #### 3.1.4) TcpServerConnection